More On Indiegogo Perks

 Be a part of making a writer’s dream happen.
 Take a click over to the project, look at the perks and, if you can, consider donating.
 You’re not helping a publishing company pay a corporate executive here.
 You’re helping one woman put her life back together and tie up loose ends.
 You’re helping a family put food on the table and a mother at home with her daughter to focus on education and developing her character.
 You’ll be helping that child to go to dance classes and have what she needs to do well in her activities.
 You’ll be helping me to, in turn, help another struggling freelance editor and artist to provide for their families as well.

 About Anne BelleI am an author and blogger living in East Texas.
-Living life, supernatural suspense fiction, and enjoying my family and friends.
+Living life, writing supernatural suspense fiction, and enjoying my family and friends.

 Posted on August 6, 2013, in Crowdfunding, Family Life, The Writer's Life, Writing & Publishing and tagged crowdfunding, fiction, help, marketing, meet the author, projects, promotion, Slauson Cove, The Secret of the Storm, writing.
 Bookmark the permalink.
 Leave a comment.